-The Management and Organization Working Group of the European Telecommunications Standards Institute (ETSI) has defined the network functions virtualization management and orchestration (NFV-MANO) architecture, comprising three major functional blocks: VIM manager, VNF manager, and NFV orchestrator.
+The Management and Organization Working Group of the European Telecommunications Standards Institute (ETSI MANO) defines the network functions virtualization management and orchestration (NFV–MANO) architecture as comprising three major functional blocks: virtual infrastructure manager (VIM), VNF manager, and NFV orchestrator.
 The VIM is responsible for controlling and managing the NFV infrastructure (NFVI) compute, storage, and network resources, usually within one operator’s infrastructure domain.
 The VIM is a specific part of the MANO framework, but can have multiple instances in a network.
 There are two general kinds of instances.
 Some manage multiple types of NFVI resources, or they can be specialized to handle a certain type.

 The VIM block is responsible for managing the virtualized infrastructure of an NFV-based solution, keeping an inventory of the allocation of virtual resources to physical resources.
-This allows the VIM to orchestrate the allocation, upgrade, release, and reclamation of NFVI resources and optimize their use.
+This allows for the orchestration of the allocation, upgrade, release, and reclamation of NFVI resources and the optimization of their use.

-- It supports the management of VNF forwarding graphs by organizing virtual links, networks, subnets, and ports.
-The VIM also manages security group policies to ensure access control.
+The VIM block supports the management of VNF forwarding graphs by organizing virtual links, networks, subnets, and ports.
+The VIM architecture also manages security group policies to ensure access control.

-- It manages a repository of NFVI hardware resources (compute, storage, networking) and software resources (hypervisors), along with the discovery of the capabilities and features to optimize the use of such resources.
+The VIM block also manages a repository of NFVI hardware resources (compute, storage, networking) and software resources (hypervisors), along with the discovery of a resource’s capabilities and features to optimize its use.

-The VIM performs other functions as well – such as collecting performance and fault information via notifications; managing software images (add, delete, update, query, copy) as requested by other NFV-MANO functional blocks; and managing catalogues of virtualized resources that can be consumed from the NFVI.
-In summary, the VIM is the management glue between hardware and software in the NFV world.
+The VIM block performs other functions as well — such as collecting performance and fault information via notifications, managing software images (add, delete, update, query, copy) as requested by other NFV-MANO functional blocks, and managing catalogs of virtualized resources that can be used from the NFVI.
+The southbound interfaces of a VIM interacts with Network Controllers to carry out these functions.

 The VIM Market

 Most vendors base their VIM products on technology from VMware or OpenStack.
-VMware offers vSphere, a proprietary, yet market-proven VIM that delivers one of the widest ranges of features.
-VMware is trying to utilize its VIM to help customers transform existing IT infrastructures into private clouds.
+VMware offers vSphere, a proprietary, yet market-proven VIM.
+VMware can utilize its VIM to help customers transform existing IT infrastructures into public or hybrid clouds.

 And then there is OpenStack.
-Some industry users point out that OpenStack provides more functionality than simply VIM services.
-But if you look at what OpenStack does, you’ll see why it is often deployed as a VIM: It controls pools of compute, storage, and networking resources that can be managed through OpenStack API.
+Some industry users point out that OpenStack provides more functionality than simple VIM services.
+But it’s easy to see why OpenStack is deployed as a VIM: it controls pools of compute, storage, and networking resources that can be managed through the OpenStack API.
 Many vendors have created OpenStack implementations of their own, including Red Hat, Mirantis, Oracle, and VMware.

-Based on the popularity of OpenStack and the functions the VIM provides it is clear that the role of a virtual infrastructure manager is a very critical component of the NFV-MANO architecture – necessary to realize the increased value promised by NFV-based solutions.
+Based on the popularity of OpenStack and the functions the VIM provides, it is clear that the role of a virtual infrastructure manager is a critical component of the NFV-MANO architecture.
+It is necessary to realize the increased value promised by NFV-based solutions.

-Many other vendors supply VIM solutions as well as add-ons to OpenStack.
-The NFV market is evolving rapidly as technology and service providers alike uses pieces of open source and add them to their existing software solutions to provide the full complement of NFV functions.
+The NFV market is evolving rapidly as technology and service providers alike use pieces of open source projects and add them to their existing software solutions to provide a full complement of NFV functions.